appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

 :::

 This tutorial guides you through the steps to create a simple database GUI using Appsmith.
 The application connects to a sample PostgreSQL database, allowing you to read and update user information.
 You'll learn to:

-1. Create a new application
+* Create a new application
-2. Connect to a database and fetch data
+* Connect to a database and fetch data
-3. Display the data in a Table widget
+* Display the data in a Table widget
-4. Edit and submit the data using a Form widget
+* Edit and submit the data using a Form widget
-5. Deploy and share the application
+* Deploy and share the application

-Here's a screenshot of the final result.
+Here's a screenshot of the final result:

 <figure>
   <img src="/img/beginner-tutorial-output.png" style= {{width:"100%", height:"auto"}} alt="Simple Database GUI"/>